This is the online library of the genealogy collection and other interests of Norma Gillespie, a retired genealogist.

-The Archives section of the Library, which holds print and other types of genealogy records by others is no longer available for viewing by the general public.
+The Archives section of the Library, which holds print and other types of genealogy records by others is not available for viewing by the general public.
 Current researchers wanting their Gillespie or descendant family history records protected may request it added to the Archives.
 Those individuals with an Archived file may update their file and are encouraged to do so for accuracy of content for future generations.
 This is the most protected section of this library, and its future preservation is being carefully evaluated.

 The work of other researchers is not used in this online library unless duplicate copies were found independently, or permission given to the Administrator.

 You can request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for legal, or security purpose.